Charity shop bargain-hunting tricks

 M&S has confirmed that it donates some samples and surplus to Oxfam, and said the labels usually stay on.

 Anecdotally, our forumites suspect that Oxfam gets much Ted Baker surplus stock, as Miro found last year (Ted Baker highlights a "relationship" between it and Oxfam, as well as Age UK, on its site, though would not give further details):

 Other charity shops to keep an eye on include Sue Ryder Nottingham, which often has 'everything's £1' sales, publicising them on its Instagram account.
 The Salvation Army in Falmouth announces sales on Facebook, eg, last year it offered 50% off (plus free chocolate).

 On the hunt for a vintage Nintendo or some cool furniture?
 Nowadays shops often post snapshots of their wares on Facebook and Instagram as they come in.
-Check out Oxfam Westbourne Grove's Instagram page – recent posts include Ralph Lauren boots (see image above right) and a leopard-print Hobbs dress.
+Check out Oxfam Westbourne Grove's Instagram page – recent posts include Givenchy boots and an AllSaints leather jacket.

 - Try Mary Portas's posh chazza shops for designer donations – or Oxfam's new superstore.
 You can save money on top-notch labels at Mary's Living and Giving shops.
 Retail expert Mary Portas helps run these higher-end second-hand stores for Save the Children.
 There are 25 across England and Scotland, including in Bristol, Windsor and Edinburgh.